bkielbasa/developer20/content/post/testing-packages/index.md

 Please notice that this approach works mostly on business-focused applications.
 If you're writing a library or a tool, the logic inside of your code may not be that significant as it is in business applications.

+To make the usage even more developer-friendly, I add a `Makefile` with task `make test` and `make integration-test` so I don't have to remember about proper tags.

 ## Summary
 I showed you how it may work on package level but nothing stops you from writing similar tests but with end-to-end in mind.
 You can run the whole application and test your HTTP API with mocked or real databases under the hood.
 Thanks to this you'll write less number of tests that should cover most of the success paths.